skip to main content

 We’ve tested all kinds of breast pumps, spoken to lactation experts and analyzed feedback from thousands of parents, and recommend the Spectra S1 Plus Electric Breast Pump as the best pump overall.
 This double electric breast pump is powerful, reliable and customizable to help you find the most efficient—and most comfortable—settings for your pumping sessions.
 It also runs on a rechargeable battery so you don’t have to be tethered to an outlet while pumping.

-And since the breast pump that works best for you can be highly dependent both on your preferences and needs, we’ve chosen six other top pumps, including wearable and manual options.
+Since the breast pump that works best for you can depend heavily on your preferences and needs, we’ve chosen six other top pumps, including wearable and manual options.

 Why Trust Babylist?

-In reviewing breast pumps for this guide and choosing my top picks, I was able to draw from both my personal and professional experiences.
+• Firsthand professional and personal experience.
 I’m a mom of two who nursed for a total of four years and exclusively pumped for almost two.
 I’ve used a small army of breast pumps along the way, including electric pumps, manual pumps and several different brands of wearables.
-I’ve also been Babylist’s gear editor since 2021.
+I’ve also been writing about baby gear at Babylist since 2019 and have been the gear editor since 2021.
 I’ve assembled, disassembled, plugged and unplugged, cleaned and tested dozens of breast pumps in this role.

-In writing this guide, I reached out to several lactation experts, including certified lactation counselor (CLC) Dianna Dixon, DPA, CBS and founder of Pump With Purpose; Emily Spaeth, a physical therapist and International Board Certified Lactation Consultant (IBCLC) and founder of Be Well Baby PDX; and Rebekah Kimminau, CPST, IBCLC and founder of The Baby Gear Consultant.
-I also incorporated breast pump feedback from thousands of parents through Babylist’s annual Best Baby Products survey of over 6,000 Babylist users and talked to parents at Babylist for their input.
+• Expert POV.
+While researching and writing this guide, I spoke to three lactation experts: Dianna Dixon, CLC, DPA, CBS and founder of Pump With Purpose; Emily Spaeth, PT, IBCLC and founder of Be Well Baby PDX; and Rebekah Kimminau, CPST, IBCLC and founder of The Baby Gear Consultant.

 The Best Breast Pumps